pravb/quic-dc/draft-montenegro-quic-dc.md

 --- abstract

-QUIC is a general-purpose transport for the Internet.
 This document defines extensions to make QUIC more amenable to datacenter environments by allowing packet number protection to be optionally disabled.

 --- note_Note_to_Readers